Shoulder Stability Exercises

 I’m talking about injuries.
 Loads of postural issues (rounded shoulders) caused by: inactivity; too much activity through improper ranges of motion; or prior injury can be a recipe for disaster.

 From years of rugby, I can barely put my arms over my head without some kind of compensatory movement, much less add 60kg and not increase my injury risk.
 But shoulder size and strength is key to injury prevention in a game where your shoulder is literally used as a battering ram.
-So I’ve taken a step back, added more range of motion and traditional “rehab” exercises, as well as found alternatives to a strict military press for shoulder health.
+So I’ve taken a step back, added more range of motion and traditional “rehab” exercises, as well as found alternatives to a strict military press for shoulder health and stability.

 First off, let’s talk about what a healthy overhead range of motion should look like.
 Find a mirror or a friend and raise your arms over your head to where your elbows align with your ears, palms facing each other.
 You should be able to get all the way overhead with straight arms without excessively curving the lower back or driving your head forward.